-Revision

-Description

-A (01/16/76)

-Original release, reflecting Query Update Version 3.0 at PSR level 420.

-B (07/31/81)

-This revision reflects the Query Update Version 3.3 directives INVOKE, STORE, REMOVE, and MODIFY that replace the USE, INSERT, DELETE, and UPDATE directives, respectively.
+Revision Description A (01/16/76) Original release, reflecting Query Update Version 3.0 at PSR level 420. В (07/31/81) This revision reflects the Query Update Version 3.3 directives INVOKE, STORE, REMOVE, and MODIFY that replace the USE, INSERT, DELETE, and UPDATE directives, respectively.
 The manual has been retitled.
 Released at PSR level 538.
 This is a complete reprint.
+C (07/19/82) This revision reflects the Query Update Version 3.4 language at PSR level 564.
+A description of Query Update under the NOS 2 operating system has been added.